ppenenko/metashade/README.md

 ### Generating C-like scopes and local variables

-Metashade uses Python variables to represent variables in target C-like shading languages.
+Metashade uses Python variables to represent variables in target C-like shading languages, but there obviously major differences in their behavior, namely:
-However there are major differences between ... that require special consideration
-* point to different object
-* lifetimes are not scoped in the same way.
-The closest analogy

-Member variables: setattr/getattr
-* Name is deduced without introspection
+* Unlike in Python, lifetimes of variables in C-like languages are tied to the scope they're defined in.
+* In Python, variables are always assigned by reference and the same variable can point to different objects of different types in its lifetime.
+Variables in C-like shading languages, in contrast, are typed statically and are assigned by value.

+Addressing these differences requires explicit emulation in Python code.
+`with` scopes are the closest analogy for C-like scopes in Python, however they only apply to the variables referenced in the `with` statement and call the special `__enter__` and `__exit__` methods instead of construction and destruction like in C++.
-* lifetimes managed with `with` scopes which modify the state of the generator
+That's why Metashade uses `with` statements with special objects such as function definitions created with `sh.function`, which modify the state of the generator.
-* assignment can be managed... first time - definition and initialization, afterwards - assignment with type checks

-operator overloading
-non-sh variables
-alternative assignments
-auto

-* Operator overloading.
+The generator emulates C-like scopes internally, and and the generated variables are modeled with member variables on the generator, which are implemented with the `__getattr__()`/`__setattr__()` Python mechanism.
+With `__setattr__()` for example, we can capture the variable's name without Python introspection.
+We can also easily check in `__setattr__()` if the user is trying to reinitialize the variable with a different type and we can similarly raise an exception in `__getattr__()` if the user tries to access a variable that's gone out of scope.

+The `__getattr__()`/`__setattr__()` is also used for other features, such as accessing struct members and vector elements.

+Further, Python expressions model expressions in the target language with help of operator overloading.
 Basically, `a + b` generates the respective operation in the target language instead of performing the addition in Python.
-* Representing scopes in the target C-like language with `with` scopes in Python.
-* `__getattr__()` and `__setattr__()` are used to initialize, modify and reference target variables in the current scope.
-* C-like assignment by value is represented with assigment to a special data member `_`.